voxeet/voxeet-uxkit-web-mixerlayout/README.md

     - `hls`, which is used for streaming using HLS.

     The mixer layout can vary the layout based on the type.
-    For example, for a live recording of a conference, the Platform will set the vaue for the input with id `layoutType` to  `record`.
+    For example, for a live recording of a conference, the Platform will set the values for the input with id `layoutType` to  `record`.
     The mixer layout can then present the appropriate layout for this situation.